-Boards published a monograph that states, "Overlap among professions is necessary: ...
-Simply because a skill or activity is within one's professional skill set does not mean another profession cannot and should not include it in its own scope of practice."
-In a supplemental statement to the 2021 by the National Academies of Sciences, Engineering, and Medicine (NASEM) report on the Future of Nursing, a physician, William Sage, MD, JD, explains the opposition to FPA succinctly: "The laws and norms that constrain nurses' ability to practice to the full extent of their skills and training (were) put in place by physicians to protect their privileges, independence, and income." law
+Safriet contends that this attitude constitutes a "...profound misapprehension of the dynamic nature of knowledge and skill acquisition and it stands in stark contrast to a more realistic version of shared versus exclusive prerogatives."
+In 2007, the National Council of State Boards of Nursing in cooperation with five other professional regulating bodies, including the Federation of State Medical Boards published a monograph that concluded, in part ...
+"Simply because a skill or activity is within one's professional skill set does not mean another profession cannot and should not include it in its own scope of practice."
+In a supplemental statement to the 2021 NASEM report on the Future of Nursing, a physician, William Sage, MD, JD, explains the opposition to FPA succinctly: "The laws and norms that constrain nurses' ability to practice to the full extent of their skills and training (were) put in place by physicians to protect their privileges, independence, and income."
+In the constraint of the constr